cockroachdb/docs/v2.1/deploy-cockroachdb-on-microsoft-azure.md

 ## Step 2.
 Create VMs

 [Create Linux VMs](https://docs.microsoft.com/en-us/azure/virtual-machines/virtual-machines-linux-quick-create-portal) for each node you plan to have in your cluster.
+If you plan to run a sample workload against the cluster, create a separate VM for that workload.

 - Run at least 3 nodes to [ensure survivability](recommended-production-settings.html#cluster-topology).